opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ### Leaf nodes

 Each node in a star-tree index points to a range of star-tree documents.
 Nodes can be further split into child nodes based on the [max_leaf_docs configuration]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/star-tree/#stix-configuration-options).
-The number of documents that a leaf node points to is less than or equal to the number set by `max_leaf_docs`.
+The number of documents that a leaf node points to is less than or equal to the value set in `max_leaf_docs`.
 This ensures that the maximum number of documents that need to traverse nodes to derive an aggregated value is at most the number of `max_leaf_docs`, which provides predictable latency.

 ### Star nodes